Problem Set 6 - Due Tue, Oct 23

 Follow the style guidelines in the CS 111 Code Style Guide

 In Spring 2018, students spent the following times (in hours) on this pset:

-We have simplified Task 2 from last semester to provide more scaffolding in an effort to reduce the time taken for this task.
+We have simplified Tasks 2 and 3 from last semester to provide more scaffolding in an effort to reduce the time taken for these two tasks.

 - There is no quiz for this problem set, due to the scheduling of the Midterm Exam on Friday, October 26.
 So the pset itself will count for 85 points, and the reflection for 15 points.

 All code for this assignment is available in the